vanderschaarlab/temporai/docs/computational_performance.md

 # Computational Performance

+> ⚠️ This page is a work in progress.

 This page contains some example computational performance statistics for TemporAI tasks.
 It will be expanded we test more models, datasets, and hardware.